Teal MPs Zali Steggall and Allegra Spender launch new centrist party Community Strong Australia

 Key details reported by multiple sources:

-- Zali Steggall and Allegra Spender launched Community Strong Australia, a new political party aiming to be a centrist alternative.
+- Zali Steggall and Allegra Spender launched Community Strong Australia, a new centrist political party, on June 24, 2026.

-- The party’s constitution requires members to advocate for ‘sensible economic management, climate action, equality, and integrity’ but allows free votes on all matters except supply and confidence.
+- The party’s constitution allows members a free vote on all matters except providing supply and confidence to government.

-- Only Steggall (Warringah) and Spender (Wentworth) have committed to joining the party so far; other teal independents like Monique Ryan, Kate Chaney, and David Pocock have ruled themselves out.
+- Only Steggall and Spender have committed to the party so far; other teal MPs like Monique Ryan, Kate Chaney, and David Pocock have ruled out joining.

-- Nicolette Boele (Bradfield) congratulated the party but remains independent for now, though she expects to work with them on policy issues.
+- Nicolette Boele, independent MP for Bradfield, congratulated the party but said she would remain independent for now, though she is open to working with it.

 Points of Difference